DIRECTLab/EVPRE/route_estimator/models/README.md

 3. Grab the new vehicle's data and append it to the FASTSim vehicle model CSV.
 4. Modify the index in config.py to match your vehicle.

+## Installation
+Navigate to the directory (example: fastsim-2021a) that contains the fastsim source code.
+Run pip install . to install it to your pip.

 ## Simple Energy and Vehicle Model
 The simple energy model utilizes calculations based on [Power-based electric vehicle energy consumption model: Model development and validation](https://www.sciencedirect.com/science/article/pii/S030626191630085X).
 The energy model relies on the user to implement the proper vehicle parameters into the config.py file.